Funcletium/Funcletium/README.md

-# Lambdation
+# Funcletium
-A framework for building AWS Lambda function with .Net Core
+A framework for building Serverless Functions with .Net Core